cksisu/homl/README.md

 book a few years back, but did not really do any of the exercises and only applied bits and pieces to the work I was doing on a day-to-day basis.

-This time I wanted to complete the exercises to hold myself accountable and refamiliarize myself with the the core ML libraries covered while I develop a Python package (mystique) that will use the packages and emulate the APIs of the libraries covered in the book.
+This time I want to complete the exercises to hold myself accountable and refamiliarize myself with the the core ML libraries covered.
+I am developing a Python package (mystique) that will use the libraries covered in the book and emulate key design decisions from their Python APIs.

+**Reference**

-Reference: Link to use Author's repo and provided notebooks online:
+Link to use Author's repo and provided notebooks online:

 * [handson-ml2](https://github.com/ageron/handson-ml2)
 * <a href="https://colab.research.google.com/github/ageron/handson-ml2/blob/master/" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-  **Note:** I'm not the biggest fan of notebooks.
-They're great for presentation and exploration, but I prefer the more granular approach so I am completing the exercises using scripts and only creating notebooks and other presentation media where necessary or deemed more appropriate.
+>I'm not the biggest fan of notebooks.
+They're great for presentation and
+>exploration, but I generally prefer a more granular approach so I am completing
+>the exercises using scripts and only creating notebooks and other presentation
+>media where necessary or deemed more appropriate.

 #### Exercises and practice approach